Cluster controller

 Upgrade cluster-controller

-Upgrade to latest version.
+Upgrade to the latest version.

 helm repo update

-helm upgrade cluster-controller castai-helm/castai-cluster-controller --reuse-values -n castai-agent \
+helm upgrade cluster-controller castai-helm/castai-cluster-controller --reset-then-reuse-values -n castai-agent

 Troubleshooting